-In past years he has conducted Jonathan Dove's Flight and new productions of Pelléas et Mélisande at Opera Holland Park, a new production of La Cenerentola in Malmö, I Capuleti e i Montecchi for Opera Australia in Melbourne, Messiah with Sydney Philharmonia Choirs at the Sydney Opera House, Carmen for West Australian Opera, and a new production of Norma, with Hasmik Papian in the title role, for Opera Hedeland in Denmark.
+In past years he has conducted Jonathan Dove's Flight and new productions of Pelléas et Mélisande and Il trovatore at Opera Holland Park, a new production of La Cenerentola in Malmö, I Capuleti e i Montecchi for Opera Australia in Melbourne, Messiah with Sydney Philharmonia Choirs at the Sydney Opera House, Carmen for West Australian Opera, and a new production of Norma, with Hasmik Papian in the title role, for Opera Hedeland in Denmark.
 Brad also led the American premiere of Jonathan Dove's The Enchanted Pig in New York.
 In 2011 he made his debut with the New York City Opera, conducting L’elisir d’amore, and collaborated with Robert Wilson and artists including Bryn Terfel, Rufus Wainwright, Diana Damrau and Gillian Murphy on a special project at the Opéra de Monte Carlo.
 In the past few years he has returned to Australia to conduct concerts with the West Australian Symphony Orchestra and Melbourne Symphony Orchestra, operas including Lucia di Lammermoor and The Magic Flute for West Australian Opera, as well as Otello with State Opera of South Australia and Opera Under The Stars in Broome.
 In addition he has conducted Gianni Schicchi and Il tabarro in Sweden, Donizetti Maria Padilla and Stiffelio for Chelsea Opera Group in London and Otello with Cape Town Opera.